uqee/coretechs-stackedit-workspace/GeneralBettingRules.md.md

 #### Additional Markets

  - We accept bets on the following markets: Home or Over, Away or Over, Home or Under, Draw or Both Teams To Score, Home or Any Clean Sheet.
 There are two possible outcomes: “yes” and “no”.
 The outcome “yes” wins if at least one condition of your bet is fulfilled.
-The outcome “no” wins if none of the conditions are .
+The outcome “no” wins if none of the conditions are fulfilled.

 ### Tennis